SCortezz/Movie-Discovery/README.md

 -What are at least 2 technical issues I encountered with my project?
 1. One technical issue that I encountered was when I was printing out unwanted information for my genre of the movie.
 I didn't realize until later that I was working with an array of objects and I had to take a different approach.

+2. It wasn't really a technical issue, but I had difficulty getting the Wikipedia link for the movie using the Wiki API.

 How did I fix them?
 1. I when to google and search for ways that I could approach my problem and found some solutions that allowed me to print out the information that I only need it.

+2. As a solution to my issue, I searched the internet for a solution, asked classmates for assistance, and took advantage of youtube videos, google docs, and office hours provided by my professor.

+Things needed to clone the repository and set up to run project locally MAKE SURE TO HAVE THESE INSTALLED!
+1. flask
+2. requests
+3. random
+4. json
+5. os